Henry2005Max/Smart-Home-ESP32/README.md

 1. Push to the branch (`git push origin feature/AmazingFeature`)
 1. Open a Pull Request

-Please ensure your code follows the existing style and includes comments.
+Please ensure your code follows the existing style and includes

-**Attribution appreciated but not required!**

-## 🙏 Acknowledgments

-### Educational Resources

 - **Arduino Community**: For extensive documentation and examples
 - **Blynk Documentation**: Comprehensive IoT platform guides